 2.25 Purchasing Policy and Procedures

 The Director of the Procurement Department shall ensure that all commodities and services that are procured by Ithaca College shall be obtained through competition from a sufficient number of qualified suppliers.
 The Director of the Procurement Department shall be responsible for obtaining the best value in quality of goods and service for institutional dollar spent.
-The lowest responsible bidder shall be selected for all purchases (see definition of "lowest responsible bidder" under Contract Awards).
+The lowest responsible supplier shall be selected for all purchases (see definition of "lowest responsible supplier" under Contract Awards).

 2.25.1 Professional Ethics Standards